hassanbadr2020/spritecloud-task/README.md

 * and use one of the official Maven Docker images, e.g., maven:3-jdk-11 in your .gitlab-ci.yml file

 ```
- image: maven:3-jdk-11
+        image: markhobson/maven-chrome:jdk-11

         stages:          # List of stages for jobs, and their order of execution
         - test

-api-test-job:   # This job runs in the test stage.
-  stage: test    # It only starts when the job in the build stage completes successfully.
-  script:
-    - "mvn -pl ui -am test"
         ui-test-job:   # This job runs in the test stage.
-  stage: test    # It only starts when the job in the build stage completes successfully.
+          stage: test
           script:
-    - "mvn -pl ui -am test
+           - "mvn -pl ui -am test" #-DskipTests

+        api-test-job:   # This job also runs in the test stage.
+        #image: maven:3-jdk-11   #3-jdk-11
+         stage: test    # It can run at the same time as ui-test-job (in parallel).
+         script:
+         - "mvn -pl api -am test"
 ```

 # What you used to select the scenarios, what was your approach?